Tip

 \onlinemedia{type}{URL}{description}{caption}{label}

-• label is the label of the media, and should be a lowercase string.
-We encourage you to use a label that starts with video: or audio:.
+typeis the type of media (video or audio).URLis the URL of the media.descriptionis a short description of the media.captionis the caption of the media.labelis the label of the media, and should be a lowercase string.
+We encourage you to use a label that starts withvideo:oraudio:.

 You can reference in the text with \autoref{label}, just like any other element.
 Note that label is the text you put in the last argument of the onlinemedia environment, not a number.